-The Violence Against Women Reauthorization Act of 2022: \NEW\ Complaint Process, Domestic Violence Definition, and Resources
+The Violence Against Women Reauthorization Act of 2022: NEW Complaint Process, Domestic Violence Definition, and Resources

-The housing provisions of the Violence Against Women Act of 2022 (VAWA 2022), which went into effect October 1, 2022, unless otherwise noted, provides protections for survivors of domestic violence, dating violence, sexual assault, and stalking who are seeking to access or maintain federally-assisted housing.
+The housing provisions of the Violence Against Women Act of 2022 (VAWA 2022), which went into effect October 1, 2022 unless otherwise noted, provides protections for survivors of domestic violence, dating violence, sexual assault, and stalking who are seeking to access or maintain federally-assisted housing.
 VAWA 2022 continues VAWA 2013's housing safeguards (as well as the safeguards developed under VAWA 2005) and expands housing protections for survivors.

-HUD has provided important updates in accordance with new law, including:
+HUD has provided important updates on VAWA 2022, including: